wkumari/draft-wkumari-dnsop-extended-error/README.md

    to by an external requirement.
 Note that how the imposed policy is applied is irrelevant (in-band DNS filtering, court order, etc).

-4.18.
-Extended DNS Error Code 17 - Filtered

-   The server is unable to respond to the request because the domain is blacklisted as requested by the client.
-Functionally, this amounts to "you requested that we filter domains like this one."